eldipa/book-of-gehn/_posts/2018-07-03-CBC-Bitflipping.md

 title: "CBC Bitflipping"
 ---

-CBC doesn not offer any protection against an active attacker.
+CBC does not offer any protection against an active attacker.

 Flipping some bits in a ciphertext block totally scrambles its plaintext but it has a very specific effect in the *next* plaintext